 How We Chose

-We spoke to six nutrition experts for their top picks for peanut butter powders.
+We spoke to six registered dietitians for their top picks for peanut butter powders.
 We also chose these products based on the following criteria:

 - Sugar content